 Weed & Water Giving Garden Plots: when you are at the garden, set aside a little time to assist with weeding and watering.
 Record your time in the Volunteer Log , your time counts toward your annual P-Patch hours.

-Giving Garden Gleaning: summer gets busy fast.
+Giving Garden Gleaning: Summer are distracting in Seattle with the beautiful weather and fun activities.
 If you are unable to tend to your patch as you had planned, and know it needs to be harvested, let us know and we will glean your veggies for the Food Bank.